Edward-RSE/OpenSBLI-HDF5-Stride/docs/implementation.md

 ourselves.

-**We are taking this approach because the `stride` parameter in the HDF5 hyperslab implementation in OPS results in blank points, rather than those points not being written.
-The use of hyperslabs also seems to be only implemented for the slice output functions, so using the `stride` parameter here would not be generic across the board.**
+**We are taking this approach because the `stride` parameter in the HDF5 hyperslab implementation in OPS results in blank points, rather than those points not being written.**

 ## Datasets and Stencils